jgerstmayr/EXUDYN/docs/RST/items/ObjectANCFCable2D.rst

 in which \ :math:`K_0`\  includes the (pre-)curvature of the undeformed beam and
 \ :math:`K\cRef`\  includes the curvature of the reference configuration, multiplied with the factor \ :math:`f\cRef=1`\ , see the axial strain above.

-Using the latter definitions, the elastic forces follow from \eqeq:cable2D:elasticForces.
+Using the latter definitions, the elastic forces follow from Eq. :eq:`eq-cable2d-elasticforces`\ .

 The virtual work of viscous damping forces, assuming viscous effects proportial to axial streching and bending, is defined as